dart-atom/dart/README.md

 To view detailed info about what the analysis server is doing, run the `analysis server status` command.

-## Known issues

-We sometimes don't properly recognize newly created projects as Dart projects.
-You can either run the `refresh dart projects` command, or restart Atom.

 ## Sending feedback

 Please file feature requests and bugs at the [issue tracker][tracker].